-Having a social media presence is essential for the growth of your club or membership organisation.
+A social media presence is essential for the growth of your club or organisation

 Social media is the easiest and most cost-effective way to reach potential members, engage with your community and advertise your facilities if you have them.
 And with the right strategy in place, you could achieve impressive club growth without spending any money.